slinstacart/apollo-kotlin/design-docs/Threading.md

-# Thoughts on Android threading and concurrency
+# Thoughts on threading and concurrency

 A tentative high level overview of what threads are used and why we came to this.
-K/N makes the whole thing more complex than what it would have been on the JVM so this document tries to keep track of the various decisions

-### Goals
-* JVM should be at least as fast as 2.x
-* Minimize number of threads and context changes

-### Non-goals
-* Atomic cache requests (see the [detailed explanation](#appendix-1-non-goal-atomic-cached-requests) at the end of this document).
-* Multi-threaded coroutines on native.
-* JS is out of scope so far.
-It _should_ be easier since it's single threaded but it's left out for now.
-* Linux/Windows is also out of scope.
+The new memory model makes everything a lot easier but there are still multiple threads involved

-At a high level, Apollo-Android does multiple things:
+At a high level, Apollo-Kotlin does multiple things:
 * HTTP requests
 * Json deserialization (for data)
 * Json serialization (for variables)